 I have been making good old-fashioned compost tea for years.
-All you do is wrap two pounds of your best quality compost in a flour sack towel, tie it off with a rubber band, and soak it in a 5-gallon bucket of water for a few days.
+All you do is wrap 2 pounds of your best quality compost in a flour sack towel, tie it off with a rubber band, and soak it in a 5-gallon bucket of water for a few days.

 All the water-soluble nutrients from the compost dissolve into the water.
-Then mix one part tea to about nine parts water, and use it to water your garden.
+Then mix one part tea to about 9 parts water, and use it to water your garden.
 You can also spray it all over the leaves for a nutrient boost.

 Aerated Compost Tea (ACT)